-Are you looking for reviews of the Disney Magic cruise ship staterooms?
+Are you looking for stateroom reviews from a Disney Magic Concierge suite or cabin?

 My family and I have sailed in this spacious stateroom category on the Disney Magic and the Disney Fantasy.
 We really enjoy the extra room and storage they provide.

 Most recently, my family and I upgraded our stateroom to the Concierge Level on the Disney Magic.